 On July 10, 2020, we entered into a restructuring support agreement (as amended on June 15, 2021, the "Restructuring Support Agreement") with the Secured Lenders and certain of our Unsecured Lenders (the "Consenting Unsecured Lenders") to effectuate a recapitalization transaction (the "Recapitalization Transaction").
-Closing of the Recapitalization Transaction through an amended and restated plan of arrangement (the "Plan of Arrangement") was subject to certain conditions, including: approval of the Secured Lenders, Unsecured Lenders and existing holders of our common shares, warrants, and options; approval of the Plan of Arrangement by the

-Supreme Court of British Columbia (the "Court"); and the receipt of all necessary state regulatory approvals in which we operate that require approval and approval by the Canadian Securities Exchange (the "CSE") (collectively, the "Requisite Approvals").
-All Requisite Approvals required to consummate the Recapitalization Transaction were satisfied, conditioned, or waived by us, the Secured Lenders and the Consenting Unsecured Lenders, and on June 24, 2022 (the "Closing Date"), we closed the Recapitalization Transaction pursuant to the Plan of Arrangement under the Business Corporations Act (British Columbia) approved by the Court.
-Pursuant to the terms of the Restructuring Support Agreement, the Collateral Agent, the Secured Lenders and the Consenting Unsecured Lenders agreed to forbear from further exercising any rights or remedies in connection with any events of default that existed or may have existed in the future arising under any of the purchase agreements with respect to the Secured Notes and all other agreements delivered in connection therewith, the purchase agreements with respect to the Unsecured Debentures and all other agreements delivered in connection therewith and any other agreement to which the Collateral Agent, Secured Lenders, or Consenting Unsecured Lenders are a party to (collectively, the "Defaults").
-As of the Closing Date, the Collateral Agent, Secured Lenders and Consenting Unsecured Lenders irrevocably waived all Defaults.
-In August 2021, Gotham Green Partners, LLC and the Collateral Agent filed a Notice of Application with the Ontario Superior Court of Justice, which sought, among other things, a declaration that the outside date for closing the Recapitalization Transaction we extended, which extension was granted by such court and we subsequently appealed.
-Following the closing of the Recapitalization Transaction, we discontinued the appeal with prejudice.
+Closing of the Recapitalization Transaction through an amended and restated plan of arrangement (the "Plan of Arrangement") was subject to certain conditions, including: approval of the Secured Lenders, Unsecured Lenders and existing holders of our common shares, warrants, and options; approval of the Plan of Arrangement by the Supreme Court of British Columbia (the "Court"); and the receipt of all necessary state regulatory approvals in which we operate that require approval and approval by the Canadian Securities Exchange (the "CSE") (collectively, the "Requisite Approvals").
+All Requisite Approvals required to consummate the Recapitalization Transaction pursuant to the Plan of Arrangement under the Business Corporations Act (British Columbia) approved by the Court.
+Pursuant to the terms of the Restructuring Support Agreement, the Collateral Agent, the Secured Lenders and the Consenting Unsecured Lenders agreed to forbear from further exercising any rights or remedies in connection with any events of default that existed or may have existed in the future arising under any of the purchase agreements with respect to the Secured Lenders, and any other agreement to which the Collateral Agent, secured Lenders, or Consenting Unsecured Lenders are a party to (collectively, the "Defaults").
+As of the Closing Date, the Collateral Agent, Secured Lenders are a party to (collectively, the "Defaults").
+As of the Closing Date, the Collateral Agent, Secured Lenders are a party to (collectively, the "Defaults").
+As of the Closing Date, the Collateral Agent, Secured Lenders are a party to (collectively, the "Defaults").
+As of the Closing Date, the Collateral Agent, Secured Lenders are a party to (collectively, th

 In connection with the closing of the Recapitalization Transaction, we issued an aggregate of 6,072,579,705 common shares to the Secured Lenders and the Unsecured Lenders.
-Specifically, we issued 3,036,289,852 common shares (the "Secured Lender Shares"), or 48.625% of our outstanding common shares, to the Secured Lenders and 3,036,289,853 common shares (the "Unsecured Lender Shares" and together with Secured Lender Shares, the "Shares"), or 48.625% of our outstanding common shares, to the Unsecured Lenders.
+Specifically, we issued 3,036,289,852 common shares (the "Secured Lender Shares"), or 48.625% of our outstanding common shares, to the Secured Lenders and 3,036,289,853 common shares (the "Unsecured Lender Shares" and together with Secured Lender Shares"), or 48.625% of our outstanding common shares, to the Unsecured Lenders.
 As of the Closing Date, we had 6,244,297,897 common shares issued and outstanding.
 As of the Closing Date, the holders of our common shares collectively held 171,718,192 common shares, or 2.75% of our outstanding common shares.